mattnuttall00/KSWS_trends/README.md

 ## Environment

 The code was originally developed using R version 4.0.4.
-The following pacakges and versions were used when developing the code:
+The following packages and versions were used when developing the code:
 * `Tidyverse` v1.3.0
 * `Distance` v1.0.2
 * `data.table` v1.14.0